Positive surface group representations in PO(p,q): Preliminaries

-Anosov representations have many interesting geometric and dynamical properties, e.g. they are discrete and faithful and open in $\Hom(\G,\PO(\R^{p,q}))$.
+Anosov representations have many interesting geometric and dynamical properties, for instance they are discrete and faithful and form an open subset of $\Hom(\G,\PO(p,q))$.

-\begin{remark} Anosov representations are defined for general reductive Lie groups, but we do not introduce the general theory here as we only work with $\PO(p,q)$.
-Leaving the natural inclusion $\PO(p,q)\to \PGL(\R^{p,q})$ implicit, a representation $\r:\G\to \PO(p,q)$ is $k$--Anosov if and only if it is $k$--Anosov in $\PGL(\R^{p,q})$.
-In particular any result for $k$--Anosov representations in $\PGL(\R^{p,q})$ applies to our context. \end{remark}
+\begin{remark} Anosov representations are defined for general reductive Lie groups; we do not introduce the general theory here as we only work with $\PO(p,q)$.
+After the natural inclusion $\PO(p,q)\to \PGL(\R^{p,q})$, a representation $\r:\G\to \PO(p,q)$ is $k$--Anosov if and only if it is $k$--Anosov in $\PGL(\R^{p,q})$.
+In particular any result for $k$--Anosov representations in $\PGL(\R^{p,q})$ applies to our context. \end{remark} We say that a representation is \emph{$\T$-Anosov} if it is $k$--Anosov for all $k=1,\ldots,p-1$.
+Since the boundary maps of Anosov representations are dynamics preserving, for all non-trivial $\g\in \G$ it holds $\xi^k(\g_+)\subset\xi^{k+1}(\g_+)$.
+Thus for any $\T$-Anosov representation the continuity of the boundary map and the density of the fixed points in $\dg$ imply that the map